Advice for Finding a Summer Internship

-Although next summer may feel far away, for students hoping to complete a summer internship in an industry setting, the fall is a key time for finding and applying to internships.
+Although next summer may feel far away, for students hoping to complete a summer internship in an industry setting, the fall is a key time for finding and applying for internships.

 Where to begin: Finding positions